reem/data-structures/README.md

-#data-structures
+#Data-Structures

+This is an implementation of many data structures and their associated algorithms in data structures using various instantiation patterns and styles.
+This repo includes Hashtables, Linked Lists, Graphs, Binary Trees, B-Trees, Bloom Filters, Prefix Trees, and more.

 This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
-This project was worked on with a pair; it's representative of the kind of problems that I've tackled, but not of my solo work.
+I worked on this project with a pair.